Hybrid Attention Model Using Feature Decomposition and Knowledge Distillation for Glucose Forecasting: Conclusions

-We presented a novel machine learning approach, GlucoNet, for blood glucose level forecasting in mobile systems.
+We presented a novel machine learning approach, GlucoNet, for blood glucose forecasting in mobile systems.
 In designing GlucoNet, we aim to achieve improved accuracy over traditional blood glucose forecasting methods while maintaining computational efficiency.
-The GlucoNet model combines blood glucose data with event-based variables such as carbohydrate intake and insulin dosage.
-These event-based variables are transformed into time series features by a mathematical model.
-Furthermore, To address the non-linear and non-stationary nature of blood glucose time series data, Variational Mode Decomposition (VMD) is employed to decompose the data into low and high-fluctuation signal modes.
+GlucoNet combines blood glucose data with event-based variables such as carbohydrate intake and insulin dosage.
+To address the non-linear and non-stationary nature of blood glucose time series data, Variational Mode Decomposition (VMD) is employed to decompose the data into low and high-fluctuation signal modes.
 The time series features of carbohydrate intake and insulin dosage are combined with low and high-fluctuation signal modes and create low-frequency features and high-frequency features.
-Low-frequency and high-frequency features are then fed to the LSTM and transformer models to forecast the BGL, respectively.
+Low-frequency and high-frequency features are then fed to the LSTM and Transformer models to forecast BGL, respectively.
 To enhance efficiency, a knowledge distillation technique is implemented to compress the Transformer model.
-GlucoNet improved the RMSE by approximately $60\%$ while decreasing the total model parameters by $21\%$ compared with existing models for forecasting blood glucose.
-Moreover, GlucoNet shows substantial enhancements in both RMSE and MAE metrics, with improvements of about $51\%$ and $57\%$, respectively, compared to state-of-the-art methods on $12$ participants.
-These results highlight GlucoNet's potential as a more accurate and efficient tool for blood glucose forecasting.
+Furthermore, we deliberately adopt a lightweight SSR-based IOB/COB model, which matches the coarse insulin/meal logs in OhioT1DM and AZT1D and captures the delayed onset–peak–decay of their effects while keeping preprocessing simple and latency low for edge deployment.
+Experimental results show that GlucoNet improves RMSE by approximately $33\%$ while decreasing the total model parameters by $26\%$ compared with existing models for forecasting blood glucose.
+Evaluation on both the OhioT1DM and AZT1D datasets demonstrates effective generalization to larger and more diverse patient populations.
+Ablation and robustness analyses confirm that the performance gains are primarily driven by the decomposition-based parallel architecture and remain stable under input uncertainty, demographic variability, and clinically significant glycemic events.
+Moreover, real-time deployment on a Raspberry Pi shows that GlucoNet achieves a Pareto-optimal accuracy–latency trade-off.
+These results highlight GlucoNet's potential as a more accurate and efficient tool practical edge-based blood glucose forecasting.